haikusw/Node.js-Ultra-REPL/README.md

 There are some things that are (currently) shared between contexts.
 Required modules, `process`, the various `ArrayBuffer` constructors, Node's `Buffer`, and the four timer functions, because currently Node doesn't provide a good way to make multiple copies.
 In the near future it will be changed, one way or another, so that nothing is required to be shared between contexts.
 Right now it's not required those items be copied, it's simply that if they are to be in multiple contexts then they are shared.

 Everything else is unique per context: native objects and any code you run yourself.
 It is generally possible to put objects on multiple contexts but there are some things that don't work, like trying to run Object.* functions from one context on objects in another one.
+The settings for depth, hiddens, builtins, and colors are also specific to each context.

 ![no builtins](https://raw.github.com/Benvie/Node.js-Ultra-REPL/master/docs/ss5.png)